real-intelligence/Clarity/README.md

 - switch all printing on or off.

-🔆 **Deactivate printing for release without removing print statements  **
+🔆 **Deactivate printing for release without removing print statements**:

 - Keeping Clarity print statements intact yet inert in the code source.